Enlarged version: challenges to comprehension

 Most of the morbidity and mortality associated with such crises stems from people lacking the essentials they need for life.
 Systems at local level that normally provide people with accessible food, water, shelter and sanitation, ensure personal security and protection from harm, and deliver healthcare, do not function, and national systems are unable to compensate.

 The point could be emphasized even more strongly by exploring the "cause of death" declared by mortality statistics on the occasion of massacres.
-Clearly the proximate cause of death may indeed be failure of body physiology -- irrespective of whether this was due to weaponry. gas or radiation.
+Clearly the proximate cause of death may indeed be failure of body physiology -- irrespective of whether this was due to weaponry, gas or radiation.
 The question that is so poorly addressed is the degree of religious responsibility for the intentional process resulting in the massacres of which such "causes" are then merely consequential symptoms.
 Why the focus on "symptoms" and not on the nature of the "disease"?

 Whilst it is recognized that the slaughter of the 20th century, often in the form of massacre (whether genocidal or not), has been the bloodiest in recorded history (Matthew White, Death Tolls for the Man-made Megadeaths of the Twentieth Century, 2005; List of Massacres, Wikipedia), almost no attention is given statistically to the religious responsibility for such massacres, or the assessment of the degree of religious complicity in them.
 Exceptions include efforts to document Zionist massacres of Arabs (List of Massacres) that of indigenous peoples (List of massacres by Christians and Jews of Indigenous Australians), especially under the mandate of "pacification" and "in the Name of God" as in the Americas (American Indian Holocaust).
 Striking recent examples include: